akolatch/Todo-Demo-Solution/README.md

 1. Set up ReactDom
 2. Figure out data shape and make sample
-   1. for each todo you will need a way to store the text and and if it has been completed
+   1. for each todo you will need a way to store the text and mark if it has been complected
 3. create and dynamically render sample data
 4. Implement add todo
 5. implement mark done and delete